radius-project/radius/docs/contributing/contributing-releases/README.md

 1. Verify that a release was created on Github Releases for the current version ([Example](https://github.com/radius-project/radius/releases)).

+1. In the project-radius/docs repository, run the Release docs workflow.

+1. In the project-radius/docs repository, run the Release samples workflow.

 1. In the `radius-project/radius` repo, run the [Release verification](https://github.com/radius-project/radius/actions/workflows/release-verification.yaml) workflow.
 Run the workflow from the release branch (format: `release/x.y`) and use the Radius release version number being released.

 1. In the `radius-project/samples` repo, run the [Test Samples](https://github.com/radius-project/samples/actions/workflows/test.yaml) workflow.
 Run the workflow from the `edge` branch and using the Radius release version number being released.